 The juvenile court found mother's child L to be within the jurisdiction of the court based on conditions and circumstances that endangered her welfare.
 Mother appeals, contending that the bases for jurisdiction alleged in the petition and on which the juvenile court determined that it had jurisdiction no longer exist.
-Held: The bases for jurisdiction alleged in the petition and on which the juvenile court determined that it had jurisdiction to L from father, who no longer has relationship with mother or L. Accordingly, there is no current threat of harm to L and the judgment of jurisdiction is reversed.
+Held: The bases for jurisdiction alleged in the petition and on which the juvenile court determined that it had jurisdiction were primarily the risk of harm to L from father, who no longer has relationship with mother or L. Accordingly, there is no current threat of harm to L and the judgment of jurisdiction is reversed.